See our holiday gift ideas for patients and helpful aids for caregivers.

 Senior with Incontinence Looking at Depends PullupImage by rawpixel.com on Freepik

-Bowel and bladder incontinence is common after stroke and is often indicative of the severity of stroke.
+Bowel and bladder incontinence after stroke is common and is often indicative of the severity of stroke.
 Incontinence is the inability to control urinary and bowel function and often impacts where a patient will be discharged when leaving the acute hospital.
-Stroke patients with incontinence are less likely to be discharged to home and are more likely to be discharged to another facility for continued care.
+Urinary incontinence can affect 40-60% of people admitted to hospital after a stroke, with 25% still having problems when discharged from hospital and 15% remaining incontinent after one year.1 Stroke patients with incontinence are less likely to be discharged to home and are more likely to be discharged to another facility for continued care.

 Incontinence may be due to stroke in part of the brain affecting bowel and bladder function or it may be a side effect that is due to other factors such as physical disability (patient is unable to physically get to the bathroom), aphasia and cognitive problems (stroke patient may be unable to communicate that he or she needs to use the bathroom), or ataxia.
 Stroke may worsen incontinence for stroke patients who were already experiencing bladder or bowel dysfunction prior to stroke.
 This may be especially true for elderly stroke victims since there is a higher incidence of urinary dysfunction in the elderly population.
 Drugs given post stroke can also be a factor in incontinence.